oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Ideas

-- faster speech recognition would help significantly
+- faster speech recognition would help significantly (smaller vosk model helped some)
+- when in text mode, minimize the command words that still function - especially if commonly used
 - dash and hash don't need backspace before writing